hpc/mpifileutils/DAOS-Support.md

 # DAOS Support

 [DAOS](https://github.com/daos-stack/daos) is supported as a backend storage system in dcp, dsync, and dcmp.
+Custom serialization and deserialization for DAOS containers to and from a POSIX filesystem is provided with daos-serialize and daos-deserialize.
+A DAOS container and its associated metadata can be serialized to an HDF5 file for storage on a POSIX filesystem using daos-serialize.
+The container data can be later restored to DAOS via the use of daos-deserialize.

 The build instructions for enabling DAOS support can be found here:
 [Enable DAOS](https://mpifileutils.readthedocs.io/en/latest/build.html#build-everything-directly).
 The following are ways that DAOS can be used to move data both across DAOS as well as POSIX filesystems in dcp and dsync: